bobby3755/MAP/README.md

    python main.py
 ```

 Please note that MAP requires the "origami" environment to be activated in order to run successfully.
-Ensure that you have all the necessary dependencies installed before running the application.

 ## Tutorials